dekuNukem/duckyPad/duckyscript3_beta_test.md

 ### Bugs!

-This is a huge update, so expect some bugs, especially at this stage.
+This is a huge update, so expect bugs, especially at this stage.

 If you run into any, feel free to [open an issue](https://github.com/dekuNukem/duckypad/issues), ask in [Discord](https://discord.gg/4sJCBx5), or email `dekuNukem`@`gmail`.`com` @

-### hmm
+### Editing Scripts

+DS3 now needs compiling.

+With DS3 now much closer to a general-purpose language, a lot more work is needed to process it for proper execution.

+Therefore, instead of being parsed on-device, DS3 is now compiled into bytecode, and executed by a virtual machine.

+Topics involved include:

+* Expression evaluation

+* Syntax tree parsing, , flow control,

+arithmetic and call stacks

+ it is no longer feasible to process the script on-device.

 no longer editable with text editor